zjkipping/sacred-calendar/server/README.md

 # Setup
   * yarn install

-  * setup some kind of RDS, Production using amazon aws for this.
+  * setup some kind of RDS.
+The production environement uses Amazon RDS, but a local Apache MYSQL setup works for development

 # Running Development
   * Make a copy of 'config.example.js' and fill in the missing parts.